asankaSovis/password-manager-Python/README.md

 - [Cryptography](https://cryptography.io/en/latest/fernet/) - This module is used for all the cryptographic work.
 This is an important library.
 - [Pyperclip](https://pyperclip.readthedocs.io/en/latest/) - This module is only used for copying content to the clipboard.
 Can be skipped if not necessary.

+## Setup
+Go to the [Releases](#releases) section.
+Pick a prefered release and download it.
+Unpack the zip file.
+Optionally, you can hash the password-manager.py file on a service and compare it with the provided hashes to validate.
+Make sure that the help.txt file is in the right place as well *(In the same folder)*.
+If you don't have python installed, you can install [python](https://www.python.org/downloads/).
+Once done, open the command prompt or terminal.
+Install the cryptography module using the following command.

+`pip install cryptography`

+Additionally, you can also install the pyperclip library as well.
+This is optional but the copy command will not work if you opt out.

+`pip install pyperclip`

+Now you double click on the password-manager.py or run it from command prompt itself. *Enjoy!* Make sure to give feedback.

+## Initial Setup
+On opening the application for the first time, the application will create the database and preference file.
+This includes setting  up the salt, which requires your password.
+As soon as you open up for the first time, it will ask for a password.
+Provide a prefered password. **Make sure to remember this as it is what keeps the data protected.** Once done, you will be loaded into the application.
+Now you can continue to use it.
+Optionally, you can also backup the preference.en file created in the same directory in case of an emergency.

+*NOTE: The salt or password alone cannot be used to recover the data in the database.
+Make sure to preserve both.
+Also note that the application is still in the Alpha phase.*

 ## Usage
 The application has several useful commands built in.
 These allow for adding, editing, deleting and also viewing passwords to and from the database.
 - ❓ help - This command will list out help information for the application.